loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_2.md

 }
 ```

 When you run the above a `System.Data.SqlClient.SqlException` will be thrown which is due to Episerver not being able to connect to a database.
-Which in itself is not so strange as the test process does not load _Web.config_.
+Which is not so strange as the test process does not load _Web.config_.

-> The test process is more like a console program and expects an App.config instead of an Web.config
+> The test process is more like a console program and expects an App.config instead of a Web.config

 ## Use the Web.config